Self-Storage Facilities Moratorium

-The moratorium is in effect for 6 months, or until November 26, 2020, unless terminated or renewed by the City Council for one or more six month periods.
-The Council adopted a work plan with Ordinance 2020-12.
+The moratorium was originally in effect for 6 months or until November 26, 2020.
+City Council adopted a work plan with Ordinance 2020-12.

 On September 8, 2020, Staff provided Council information and analysis on existing self-service storage facilities on Island as well as code regulations from surrounding west sound jurisdictions.
 The purpose of the presentation was to follow the workplan for the self-service storage facilities moratorium (Ordinance 2020-12), provide further information on this topic based on staff’s research and analysis in response to the Council’s request, and receive direction from the Council on how they want to regulate self-service storage facilities on Bainbridge Island.